 - Increased interest rates reduce the disposable income of those with mortgages.

 - Higher interest rates increased the value of the exchange rate leading to lower exports and more imports.

 Diagram showing fall in AD to reduce inflation

 Base interest rates were increased in the late 1980s / 1990 to try and control the rise in inflation.

-Supply side policies aim to increase long term competitiveness and productivity.
-For example, privatisation and deregulation were hoped to make firms more productive.
-Therefore, in the long run supply side policies can help reduce inflationary pressures.
-However, supply side policies work very much in the long term.
-They cannot be used to reduce sudden increases in the inflation rate.
-Supply side policies
+Supply-side policies aim to increase long term competitiveness and productivity.
+For example, it was hoped that privatisation and deregulation would make firms more productive and competitive.
+Therefore, in the long run, supply-side policies can help reduce inflationary pressures.

 3. Fiscal Policy